JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 * 2.1.0: report an error in such cases, except for Kotlin/JS targets; to learn more about this exception, see the issue in [YouTrack](https://youtrack.jetbrains.com/issue/KT-47038/KJS-MPP-Split-JS-target-into-JsBrowser-and-JsNode)

 <anchor name="deprecate-pre-hmpp-dependencies"/>
-### Deprecated support of multiplatform libraries published in the legacy mode
+### Deprecated support of multiplatform libraries published in legacy mode

 **What's changed?**